 - On the cupcake batter is all mixed, fill the cupcake liners ¾ full and bake for 18-20 minutes!

 Now for the champagne icing, you can kick it up a notch on the champagne if you prefer, for a more intense champagne flavor.

 Pro Tip: The recipe calls for 1 tablespoon of champagne reduction, but feel free to use 2 if you’re going big or going home!

 While the cupcakes are baking, it’s a great time to whip up the buttercream frosting

-NOTE: It doesn’t take much!
+Pro Tip: It doesn’t take much food coloring!
 Simply dip of a toothpick into the coloring will add a great amount of color to your buttercream!